cyfko/input-spec/docs/en/EXPERT_GUIDE.md

     this.metrics.recordEviction('LRU', count);
   }

-  // Métriques détaillées pour le monitoring getDetailedMetrics(): DetailedCacheMetrics {
+  // Detailed metrics for monitoring getDetailedMetrics(): DetailedCacheMetrics {
     return {
       ...this.metrics.getSummary(),